qbit/boxctl/README.md

 **-f**

 > Force installation of all packages.
-> This skipps the 'intelligent' diff mode.
+> This skips the 'intelligent' diff mode.

 **-m**